-As the United States “greatest generation” ages, more and more are relocating to assisted care or nursing home facilities.
-There are an estimated 1.5 million Americans presently residing in assisted care or nursing home facilities.
-Many of these individuals are helpless, vulnerable and completely dependent upon nursing home and assisted living staff to meet their daily needs.
-Unfortunately, the quality of care in the elder care industry has increasingly declined over the past decade.
+As the United States “greatest generation” ages, more and more are relocating to assisted-living or nursing home facilities.
+Many of these individuals are vulnerable and completely dependent upon nursing home and assisted-living staff to meet their daily needs.
+Unfortunately, the quality of care in the elder-care industry has increasingly declined over the past decade.

-Our elder citizens deserve to be treated with respect and dignity during their golden years.
-Their physical and mental needs should be adequately taken care of while they are in these facilities.
-Unfortunately, some nursing homes cut corners and cut staff so the corporation can maximize its profit.
-This desire for huge profit puts elder loved ones at serious risk of being a victim of elder abuse.
+Our elderly citizens deserve to be treated with dignity and respect during their golden years.
+Their physical and mental needs should be adequately taken care of while residing in elder-care facilities.
+However, some cut corners (inadequate number of properly trained staff members for example) to maximize profits, putting our elderly loved ones at serious risk of being a victim of elder abuse.

 Elder abuse can manifest itself in many ways:

-- Physical injuries due to lack of attention, such as falls and bedsores.
+- Physical injuries due to lack of attention, such as falls, bedsores, malnutrition, and dehydration.

 - Elopement and wandering-related injuries, which can occur when a resident leaves a facility unsupervised or unnoticed.

-No one should be the victim of elder abuse.
-If you feel that one of your family members or loved ones has been the victim of abuse, call us at 1-866-252-3535 or contact us online today to schedule your free consultation.
+No one should be the victim of abuse.
+If you feel that an elderly family member or loved one has been the victim of abuse, call us at 1-866-252-3535 or contact us online today to schedule your free consultation.